appsmithorg/appsmith-docs/website/docs/reference/widgets/document-viewer.md

 Additionally, you can populate the document by retrieving data from a source such as an API or Datasource Query.

 :::info
-When using base64-encoded PDFs larger than 1.5MB, the Document Viewer may encounter rendering issues.
+When using base64-encoded files larger than 1.5MB, the Document Viewer may encounter rendering issues.
 It is recommended to use direct URLs or reduce the file size for optimal performance.
 :::

 </dd>